justinwkUKM/Portfolio-V2-NextJS-TailwindCSS-Sanity/README.md

 Frontend is built using NEXTJS, ISR, tailwindcss, next-pwa, next-themes & framer-motion animations.

 Backend is built using Sanity.io.
-You will need a free plan to run this.
+You will just need a free plan to run this.

 # Running the code
 Setup :